grace-notes/website/contents/topics/life-of-christ.md

 dispensation; that He is the Messiah, and that He has brought His kingdom.

-The parable of the hidden treasure, Matthew 13:44, “The kingdom of the heavens is like a treasure which has been hidden in the field, which a man after finding hid, and from his joy goes and sells all which he has, and buys that field.”
+#### The parable of the hidden treasure

+Matthew 13:44, “The kingdom of the heavens is like a treasure which has been hidden in the field, which a man after finding hid, and from his joy goes and sells all which he has, and buys that field.”

 Some time ago, a treasure was hidden in a field.
 Someone comes and finds it, and before he can claim the treasure he must own the property.
 So he